drmikehenry/install-linux/install-linux.md

   See <https://kb.mozillazine.org/Default_browser> for details.

-- MANUAL UBUNTU Setup `x-www-browser` alternative to be Firefox:
+- UBUNTU Setup `x-www-browser` alternative to be Firefox:

       sudo update-alternatives --config x-www-browser

-- MANUAL Configure Firefox to be the default browser using the command line.
+- Configure Firefox to be the default browser using the command line.
   (This shouldn't be necessary if it was already done via the GUI, but it seems to be needed anyway in some cases.):